Why Data Governance is Essential for the Insurance Industry

 The foundation of insurance is data and analytics.
 Actuaries and their mathematical models enable insurers to calculate risk to determine premiums.
 Today, the rise of digital insurance companies and the changing risk landscape together drive the industry’s digital transformation.

 As the volume, veracity, variety, and volume of data expands, insurance companies need a stable framework to govern data and democratize access.
-Further, compliance regulations like the GDPR and CCPA demand that organizations maintain data security and compliance.
+Further, compliance regulations like the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) demand that organizations maintain data security and compliance.
 At the same time, there’s a growing opportunity to learn from customer data to deliver superior products and services.
 For these reasons, insurers are adopting data governance solutions for a range of use cases.

 Insurance companies collect large amounts of data every day.
 Auto insurers, for example, track everything from how many miles a customer travels to what type of car they drive.
 Insurers use this data to help determine whether a policyholder qualifies for discounts, offers, and coverage.